 " . . [they] will plead the promises of God through Christ, made to just such dependent, helpless, repenting sinners."—Story of Redemption, p.
 97.

-So during the time of trouble God's people are fully righteous and fully satisfy the law by grace (in the merciful reckoning of God) and blood (on the basis of what Christ has done and suffered).
+So even during the time of trouble God's repentant believing people are reckoned fully righteous.
+They are reckoned as having fully satisfied the demands of God's law only by the unmerited grace of God through faith in the atoning blood of Christ (on the basis of what Christ has done and suffered).

 3. By Faith